2023 AMC 10A Problems

 20.

 Each square in a grid of squares is colored red, white, blue, or green so that every square contains one square of each color.
-One such coloring is shown below (letters denote the colors, with the center square white).
+One such coloring is shown on the right below.
 How many different colorings are possible?

 Answer: D